shaik-rehna/AI-GUARD-AGENT/README.md

 3. Say "protect my room" or press "a" on the keyboard to turn on the guard mode
 4. System automatically detects trusted vs unknown persons
 5. Unknown persons trigger 3-level verbal verification
-6. Press 'Q' to deactivate the agent
+6. Press 'q' to deactivate the agent